Our work involves:

-As the global authority on anonymous reporting, our principal areas of focus are transnational crime and criminal activity linked to illicit trade, human trafficking, environmental and wildlife crime, cybercrime and international fugitives.
+As the global authority on anonymous reporting, our principal areas of focus are transnational crime and criminal activity linked to illicit trade, human trafficking, environmental and wildlife crime, cybercrime, financial crime and international fugitives.

 The unique tripartite model of law enforcement, media and the community is the basis of Crime Stoppers’ success in mobilizing communities to take greater responsibility for their safety and security.

-Having established a strong presence in North America, Australia, United Kingdom, Netherlands, South Africa, the Caribbean and parts of Central America over the past 40 years, Crime Stoppers International is ramping up its expansion efforts in Asia, Europe, Africa and South America.
+Having established a strong presence in North America, Australia, United Kingdom, Netherlands, South Africa, the Caribbean and parts of Central America over the past 40 years, Crime Stoppers International is looking to expand its global footprint in Asia, Europe, Africa and South America.

-Mobilizing the world to report crime anonymously means collaboration with private companies for information sharing, aligning common goals, and financial support We appreciate our partners and applaud their efforts to combat crime through their unique products and services.
+Mobilizing the world to report crime anonymously requires collaboration with governments, foundations and private companies for information sharing, aligning of business anc community needs, and financial support.
+We appreciate our partners and applaud their efforts to combat crime through their unique products and services.

-Through the coordination of roundtables, workshops and forums, we bring policymakers together with law enforcement, business, media and community to have constructive dialogue, share experiences and determine recommendations for enforcement action.
+Through the coordination of roundtables, workshops and forums, we bring policymakers together with law enforcement, business, media and community to have constructive dialogue, to share experiences and to determine recommendations for community and industry engagement and enforcement action.

-Crime Stoppers International, its affiliates and Uber are partnering to protect citizens by educating Uber drivers to recognize suspicious and criminal activity and report anonymously using the Crime Stoppers network.
+A great example of this is our partnership with Uber that helps protect citizens by educating Uber drivers to recognise suspicious and criminal activity and report anonymously using the Crime Stoppers network.
+Learn more …

 Crime Stoppers International works with governments, law enforcement agencies, industry associations and corporations, and its accredited regional programs to deliver projects on a range of fronts.

 We provide tangible means to support, partner or collaborate to mitigate the threats posed by transnational crime and organised criminal networks.